jhgarner/Xest-Window-Manager/src/README.md

 signatures force GHC to localize its error much more.
 From there it's easier to see where things went wrong.

+In addition, using some kind of editor with ghci/haskell-language-server helps a ton.
+Being able to hover over terms to see their types has been a large productivity boost.

 ## Actions/

 The two files in here provide the actions that users can bind to keys.
 A lot of